HenriqueStocco/HenriqueStocco/README.md

 # Hi 👋, I am Henrique

-JS developer, Linux lover, Python and Automation fan.
+JavaScript developer, Ubuntu lover, Python and Automation fan.

-I'm learning at the moment JavaScript/Node.js, rest API's, bash script and data structures.
+At the moment I'm learning Node.js for rest API's and delving into the Fastify tools for servers and Prisma ORM for databases.

 ⚡ GitHub status